hlballon/hlb_FlightDisplay/README.md

 # hlb_FlightDisplay

-Ballooning Flight Display for the Visualization of Live and Logged Flight Data as well as WetterHeidi’s Upper_Winds Files
+Ballooning Flight Display for the Visualization of Live and Logged Flight Data as well as WetterHeidi’s Upper_Winds

 It is designed as an ExpoGo project.